jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 *Breathe Flame*
 The creature may breathe flame over an area as a Combat Action.
 The flame covers a cone in front of the creature, which stretches for its POW in metres.
-At its furthest extent, the cone is equal to 1/2 the creature’s POW in width.
+At its furthest extent, the cone is equal to 1/2 the creature's POW in width.

 Any Adventurer caught in the flame suffers the noted fire damage to all Hit Locations, though an Adventurer may dive for cover to halve this damage and Armour Points count as normal.